Estate Cleanout Cost: Pricing by Home Size

 The sorting question

-Every estate cleanout provider gives you the same two options.
-Option one is a full-clear: the crew hauls everything that is not specifically set aside.
-Option two is sort-and-save: the crew separates valuables, documents, photos, and family items into a staging area for the executor to review before anything leaves.
-Sort-and-save runs 25 to 40 percent more because it requires a slower, more careful pass.
-For most estates it is worth the money.
-The cost of accidentally hauling a box with a life insurance policy or a grandmother's jewelry is not recoverable.
+Every estate cleanout provider offers the same two options.
+Full-clear means the crew hauls everything that isn't specifically set aside.
+Sort-and-save means the crew stages valuables, documents, photos, and family items in a review area for the executor before anything leaves.
+Sort-and-save runs 25 to 40 percent more because the pass is slower and more careful.
+For most estates, it's worth the money.
+Accidentally hauling a box with a life insurance policy or a grandmother's jewelry isn't recoverable.

 Section 04

-A good junk removal company that does estate work will coordinate directly with the attorney or executor, accept payment from the estate account, and provide itemized receipts for probate accounting.
-Ask for this explicitly when you book.
-Ask also about insurance: you want general liability plus workers comp, and you want a certificate of insurance naming the property before any crew arrives.
+A junk removal company that handles estate work will coordinate directly with the attorney or executor, accept payment from the estate account, and provide itemized receipts for probate.
+Ask for that explicitly at booking.
+Also ask about insurance.
+You want general liability plus workers comp, and a certificate of insurance naming the property before any crew shows up.

 Section 05